Shirish03/redesigned-adventure/README.md

 ## Considerations
 - Large configurations may slow policy refresh cycles
 - Only tested configurations should be applied to avoid unintended behavior

+---

+### Serverless Windows Provisioning Using WICD

+**Folder:** `patterns/serverless-windows-provisioning-wicd`

+Documents a **serverless, infrastructure-free Windows provisioning pattern** using Windows Imaging and Configuration Designer (WICD).

+This pattern is intentionally scoped for scenarios where modern provisioning platforms (e.g. Autopilot + Intune) are unavailable, unnecessary, or intentionally avoided.

+**Typical use cases include:**
+- Small offices with a limited number of workstations
+- Training labs or classroom environments
+- Temporary or disposable devices
+- Offline or restricted-network deployments
+- Workgroup-based systems requiring baseline security and configuration

+The approach focuses on **cost-free provisioning**, minimal dependencies, and predictable outcomes using native Windows tooling only.

+**Key concepts explored:**
+- Serverless OS provisioning without imaging infrastructure
+- Use of provisioning packages (`.ppkg`) for configuration and app setup
+- Security-first provisioning (BitLocker, baseline hardening)
+- User-driven setup without persistent management services
+- Clear boundaries where modern cloud provisioning *does* and *does not* apply

+This pattern is not presented as a replacement for Autopilot, but as a **complementary design option** for constrained or transitional environments.

+---

 ## Repository Philosophy
 - Focus on **design patterns**, not just scripts